 2005 reissue (EMI 7243 874307 2 3): 1984/Rebel Rebel/Moonage Daydream/Sweet Thing/Candidate/Sweet Thing (Reprise)/Changes/Suffragette City/Aladdin Sane/All The Young Dudes/Cracked Actor/Rock 'N' Roll With Me/Watch That Man/Knock On Wood/Here Today, Gone Tomorrow/Space Oddity/Diamond Dogs/Panic In Detroit/Big Brother/Time/The Width Of A Circle/The Jean Genie/Rock 'N' Roll Suicide.

 The first CD release is the 1990 Rykodisc/EMI edition, which has the David Bowie At The Tower Philadelphia subtitle on the front cover (middle).
 Reissued in 2005 (third) in a new stereo mix, with a much improved the sound quality.
 The live set now is complete and follows the original set list order, with the band intro after 'Rock 'N' Roll Suicide'.
-Also available on DVD Audio (EMI 7243 874304 9 5; bottom), which additionally features a photo gallery.
+Also available on DVD Audio (EMI 7243 874304 9 5; fourth), which additionally features a photo gallery.

 (RCA APL1 1006), March 1975 (UK)